-In fact, when it comes to potato soup, there are seemingly countless variations to accommodate your culinary whim of the moment and what you have on hand.
+When it comes to potato soup, there are seemingly countless variations to accommodate your culinary whim of the moment and what you have on hand.
 For instance, the standard Idaho russets can be swapped out for the more colorful, light yellow Yukon golds, as I did for the photo above.

-For the onion element, leeks were not part of the kitchen lexicon when I was growing up, but onions were, and mom would have used yellow onion.
+For the onion element, leeks were not part of our family kitchen lexicon when I was growing up, but onions were, and mom would have used yellow onion.
 My own use of leeks in the soup stems from the now classic pairing of them with potato in Vichyssoise, a cold soup of French or American origin, it’s not clear which.

 The celery, which became key for me as I explored potato soup possibilities, would not have appeared in mom’s version either.
 That would have been a separate soup with no potatoes and thickened with a roux.
 The thyme sprigs are my innovation; neither Vichyssoise nor mom’s potato soup sports any herb.
 And, unlike Vichyssoise, but just like mom, I serve the soup hot.

 2 tablespoons butter